PBI's work rests on two interconnected pillars

 Feelings, Thoughts and Behaviours: PBI emphasises the interplay between emotions, thoughts and actions.
 Recognising how feelings and thoughts drive behaviour helps participants respond proactively rather than reactively in uncertain situations.
 By naming emotions and examining thought patterns, individuals can choose behaviours that promote their own safety and the safety of others.
 By integrating the right to feel safe with this psychosocial framework, Protective Behaviours International equips individuals and organisations to build cultures where safety is consciously understood, communicated and protected.

-A little bit more about Us
+A little bit more about Us:

 We pay our respects to the late, great Di Margetts.
-Di mentored so many people around the world on the Protective Behaviours journey, and loved to remind us: "we can have loads of fun doing serious work."
+Di mentored so many people around the world on their Protective Behaviours journeys, and loved to remind us:

-Di dedicated so much of her life to sharing her passion for Protective Behaviours and never wore the shoes of the PB Police!
-She firmly believed there wasn't a conflict in the world that couldn't be resolved through the Language of Safety and did all she could to truly live an adventurous life.
+Di firmly believed there wasn't a conflict in the world that couldn't be resolved through the Language of Safety and did all she could to truly live an adventurous life.

 Our International Partners